top of page

 “I’m Anne.
 I live here.”
 She snugged her nightgown a little tighter.
 “Well, goodnight.”
 Anne turned around and disappeared down the hallway.

-Lou nodded, acknowledging that he had a new roommate.
-He donned his hat again, hoisted the backpack onto one shoulder, and headed to his small room and the unmade futon with a notion of protracted sleep.
+Lou nodded with a gentle grin.
+Indeed, Malcolm had found a roommate.
+It was little surprise, given the flow of life in Eugene.
+Lou donned his hat again, hoisted the backpack onto one shoulder, and headed to his small room and the unmade futon with a notion of protracted sleep.

 Purpose of Life...